priyaananthasankar/cloudshellinavnet/vnet_step_by_step.md

 # Workflow 6: Storage behind a private endpoint

-Add a private endpoint to the storage account and test nslookup of storage account (file endpoint only) from laptop and it should show public IP.
+Add a private endpoint to the storage account.
+Test nslookup of the storage account's file endpoint from your laptop; unless private DNS integration is configured, it should still resolve to a public IP.
+This confirms that private endpoint DNS is not yet in effect for the file endpoint.

 # Workflow 7: Lock down storage account

-Workflow 3 and 6 are prerequisites.
+> **Note:** Workflows 3 and 6 are prerequisites for Workflow 7.

-Lock down storage by disabling public network access
+- Lock down storage by disabling public network access

-# Workflow 8: Test connectivity
+# Workflow 8: Test connectivity of storage and relay

 Create a test subnet in the VNET.

 - Create a VM inside the test subnet (try different sizes etc to successfully create one) and inject it into the vnet to test storage connectivity.

-- If VM's are unavailable, use basic ubuntu ACI with subnetifref inside the test subnet (do not touch the existing network profile).
+- If VMs are unavailable, use a basic Ubuntu Azure Container Instance (ACI) with subnet interface reference inside the test subnet.

 - If ACI creation fails due to docker registry issues, then provide some way of definitive proof.